 Echo360 is a web-based application that uses a browser to view content and as such has certain browser requirements.
 Beyond ensuring you're using a supported browser, there are also some configuration settings you may need to check or change to successfully use Echo360.

 If you access Echo360 directly through the Echo360 URL, you may not need to change any of your browser configurations.
-However if you access Echo360 through an LMS such as Canvas or Moodle or Blackboard, and PARTICULARLY if the Echo360 window is opened inside of a browser frame, the below-listed changes to the Google Chrome and Mozilla Firefox browser settings may be necessary in order to view Echo360 class recordings and LIVE streams as provided.
+However, if you access Echo360 through an LMS such as Canvas or Moodle or Blackboard, and PARTICULARLY if the Echo360 window is opened inside of a browser frame, the below-listed changes to the Chrome browser settings will likely be necessary in order to view Echo360 class recordings and LIVE streams as provided.

 Cookies contain some of the current session and authorization information we need to know who you are and to allow you to view content.
 This is especially important where a main website such as the LMS or your University Portal tries to open Echo360 inside of a frame.
 In this case, the cookies are necessary for the two authentication mechanisms to talk to each other and open Echo360 content for you.